smarty/changelog/cloud/us-extract-api.md

 CHANGES:

-- Incorporate latest version of the SmartyStreets Go SDK (v1.6.2) which adds support for calling a local instance of the US Street API hosted behind a non-blank path in its address.
+- Incorporate latest version of the Smarty Go SDK (v1.6.2) which adds support for calling a local instance of the US Street API hosted behind a non-blank path in its address.

 ## 3.5.0 - 2020-06-30